 Sue spent a large part of three full decades being pregnant.
 Every year and a half or so, welcoming a little bundle of joy into the world.
 Soon, Noel and Sue’s house was full of kids.
 And on November 6, 2018, Noel and Sue welcomed baby number 21 into the world, they named her Bonnie.

 After the first time a mother gives birth, things get a little easier and they take less time.
 Active labor usually lasts between four and eight hours but it can be much longer.
 For Sue, seeing as this was her 21st time giving birth, labor only lasted 12 minutes!
-After 22 births, Sue is well accustomed to the experience and knows how to handle it.
+After so many births, Sue is well accustomed to the experience and knows how to handle it.

 Unique Every Time